Titan Mining Announces Results of its Annual Shareholders’ Meeting

 - Electing each of the Company’s six nominees as directors of the Company;

-- Re-appointing PricewaterhouseCoopers LLP as auditors of the Company for the ensuing year and authorizing the directors to fix their remuneration;
+- Re-appointing Ernst & Young LLP as auditors of the Company for the ensuing year and authorizing the directors to fix their remuneration;

 - Approving the Company’s Stock Option Plan;